Condom: Use

-Male condoms are usually packaged inside a foil or plastic wrapper, in a rolled-up form, and are designed to be applied to the tip of the penis and then unrolled over the erect penis.
-It is important that some space be left in the tip of the condom so that semen has a place to collect; otherwise it may be forced out of the base of the device.
+External condoms are usually packaged inside a foil or plastic wrapper, in a rolled-up form, and are designed to be applied to the tip of the penis and then unrolled over the erect penis.
+It is important that the closed end or the teat of the condom is pinched when the condom is placed on the tip of the penis.
+This will ensure that air is not trapped inside the condom which could cause it to burst during intercourse.
+In addition, this leaves space for the semen to collect which reduces the risk of it being forced out of the base of the device.
 Most condoms have a teat end for this purpose.
-After use, it is recommended the condom be wrapped in tissue or tied in a knot, then disposed of in a trash receptacle.
-Condoms are used to reduce the likelihood of pregnancy during intercourse and to reduce the likelihood of contracting sexually-transmitted infections (STIs).
+Soon after ejaculating and whilst the penis is still erect, the male should withdraw from his partner's body.
+This to avoid semen seeping from the condom as the penis becomes more flaccid.
+The condom should then be carefully removed from the penis away from the other partner.
+It is recommended that the condom be wrapped in tissue or tied in a knot, then disposed of in a trash receptacle.
+Condoms are used to reduce the likelihood of pregnancy during intercourse and to reduce the likelihood of contracting sexually transmitted infections (STIs).
 Condoms are also used during fellatio to reduce the likelihood of contracting STIs.

 Some couples find that putting on a condom interrupts sex, although others incorporate condom application as part of their foreplay.
 Some men and women find the physical barrier of a condom dulls sensation.
 Advantages of dulled sensation can include prolonged erection and delayed ejaculation; disadvantages might include a loss of some sexual excitement.
 Advocates of condom use also cite their advantages of being inexpensive, easy to use, and having few side effects.